 Engineering Specifications and Constraints

-The competition has specifications of which involve what teams can use to build their robot and sizing of the robot and the maze board.
+The competition has specifications which involve what teams can use to build their robot and sizing of the robot and the maze board.
 The specifications of the maze board can be see below in Figure 4.